IceDynamix/uc_helper_rust/README.md

 Not that I expect anyone to contribute to this, but just in case:

 - Use [Clippy]
+- Add documentation when working in `database` and `tetrio` modules

+Open local documentation with `cargo docs --open`

 That's about it thanks